arrowcircle/erlypusher/README.md

 	</script>

 # To-do
+* Change dict to proplist or orddict
 * Remove old json parser from all parts and use erlson
-* Init script for linux systems
 * Chef recipe for erlypusher
 * MOAR TESTS!
 * Refactor all shit